 Why choose the Polesworth School Sixth Form?

 All 16 year olds are now expected to stay on in education or some form of training until the age of 18 under the government’s Raising of the Participation Age initiative.
-Further information can be found by clicking here.

-The Polesworth School has an outstanding reputation for high quality teaching and delivering excellent results across all key stages.
+The Polesworth School has an outstanding reputation for high quality teaching and delivering very good results across all key stages.
 In the Sixth Form we aim to build on students’ successes at GCSE by offering progression to academic Level 3 courses which will prepare students for Further or Higher Education, apprenticeships or the world of employment.

 The Polesworth School Sixth Form can offer you: